dentarg/auth0-blog/_posts/2017-04-27-interaction-based-auth-for-alexa-with-auth0.markdown

 ### Using Echosim.io

-Access the [Echosim.io](https://echosim.io/) application and login with your Amazon account.
+[Echosim.io](https://echosim.io/) is an online simulator for the Echo device.
+Access the [Echosim.io](https://echosim.io/) application and log in with your Amazon account.

 Follow the on-screen instructions on how to activate the microphone and talk to Alexa.
-Given Echosim.io is aimed at providing an online simulation of an Echo device you'll have to use the skill invocation name you configured in order to first activate the correct skill.
+Given Echosim.io is aimed at providing an online simulation of an Echo device, you'll have to use the skill invocation name you configured in order to first activate the correct skill.

 ## Conclusion

 In this post we took a look at how you can create an Alexa skill and pair it with [Auth0](https://auth0.com) for enhanced security.
-We also introduced you to [Webtask](https://webtask.io), our serverless offering that made it effortless to deploy an our Alexa skill implementation.
-[Sign up]((javascript:signup\(\)) for a free Auth0 account and add interaction based authentication to your Alexa skills in no time at all.
+We also introduced you to [Webtask](https://webtask.io), our serverless offering that made it effortless to deploy an Alexa skill implementation.
+[Sign up]((javascript:signup\(\)) for a free Auth0 account and add interaction-based authentication to your Alexa skills in no time at all.

 ### Special Thanks